Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/Instructions.md

 * Details on hidden files and directories

-# 8. Add and Manage Users with Linux Commands
+# 1.8 Managing User Access in Linux

 > Please visit this [link](https://www.coursera.org/learn/linux-and-sql?specialization=google-cybersecurity) for further information.

 ## Scenario

-In this scenario, a new employee with the username researcher9 joins an organization.
+In this scenario, a new employee with the username `researcher9` joins an organization.
 You have to add them to the system and continue to manage their access during their time with the organization.

 Here’s how you’ll do this task: **First**, you’ll add a new employee to the system and then to their primary group. **Second**, you’ll make this employee the owner of a file related to a particular project. **Third**, you’ll add the new employee to a supplementary group. **Finally**, you’ll delete the employee from the system.